15 Common Galaxy Note 9 Problems & How to Fix Them

 How to Fix Galaxy Note 9 Bluetooth Problems

 We saw Bluetooth complaints on the Galaxy Note 8 and even the S9.
 This is actually a bigger issue with Android overall, and Google reportedly fixed everything in Android 8.1 Oreo.
-Note 9 is on Android 8.1 Oreo, so users shouldn’t experience any major Bluetooth problems.
-Meaning your issue is likely the accessory, like your car stereo.
+Your Note 9 runs Android 10, so users shouldn’t experience any major Bluetooth problems.
+Meaning your issue is likely the accessory or car stereo.

 Read: 19 Best Galaxy Note 9 Cases